-This pewter scarf ring has been polished to give it this fresh, bright finish.
+This pewter scarf ring has been blackened to give it this vintage feel which also accentuates the detail.
 It has been hand finished to very high standard and is proudly made in England.

 Supplied in a luxury gift box with a black velvet lining.

 At the present time we only ship to addresses with UK postcodes.

 - Orders over £15 = FREE

 The majority of orders will be sent second class by Royal Mail but on occasion it may be shipped via a courier.